sa-lee/stuartlee.org/content/post/2020-06-17-mida/index.md

 _Warning: a long-winded reflection on lecturing (for the first time ever) and having to suddenly do it online; skip to the end to see the cool interactive dashboards produced by the students in my class._

-For the last twelve weeks I have been lecturing an [introductory data analysis course](mida.numbat.space) for Monash's Masters of Business Analytics program.
+For the last twelve weeks I have been lecturing an [introductory data analysis course](https://mida.numbat.space) for Monash's Masters of Business Analytics program.
-The before times format for the course is what has been dubbed 'lectorial' style, which is a ~~fancy~~ ugly  way of saying the classroom is flipped: students work through lab based exercises while the lecturer and teaching assistants roam through the class guiding the students through any issues.
+The before times format for the course is what has been dubbed 'lectorial' (lecture + tutorial) style, which is another way of saying the class is an interactive workshop.
+Students work through lab based exercises while the lecturer and teaching assistants roam through the class guiding the students through any issues.
 Occasionally the class stops while the lecturer explains some tricky concept or reveals